Manhunt 2: Future

-Take-Two Interactive has denied that it has any plans to continue the series.
+Take-Two Interactive has denied that it has any plans to continue the Manhunt series.

 In October 2007, Stephen Totilo of MTV Games asked Rockstar Games producer Jeronimo Barrera about the possibilities of a multiplayer component being added to future iterations of the Manhunt franchise, such as adding the game to the Rockstar Games Social Club.
 Barrera seemingly embraced the idea.